File: coreutils.info, Node: md5sum invocation, Next: sha1sum invocation, Prev: b2sum invocation, Up: Summarizing files

 mode of 'md5sum' is usually the output of a prior,

 checksum-generating run of 'md5sum'.
-Each valid line of input
+Three input formats are

 For each such line, 'md5sum' reads the named file and computes its